Eddie Kirkland: Biography

-The 1990s brought Randy Labbe as manager, booking agent and on his own record label, Deluge, who recorded Kirkland.
+The 1990s brought Randy Labbe as manager and booking agent; his own record label, Deluge, recorded Kirkland.
 Three albums were produced during this Maine period, which included Gregg Hoover on guitar, James Thacker on bass, and Darren Thiboutot on drums.
-Darren Thiboutot Jr., son of Darren Thiboutot sat in with the band at The Venue in Portland, Maine.
-One live, one with a guest appearance from Hooker and one containing a duet with Christine Ohlman.
+One album was live, one had a guest appearance from Hooker and one contained a duet with Christine Ohlman.
+Darren Thiboutot Jr., son of Darren Thiboutot, sat in with the band at The Venue in Portland, Maine.
 By 2000, Kirkland was on his own again, always doing his own driving to concerts in his Ford Country Squire, crossing the country several times a year.
-Labeled now as the Road Warrior, "A thickset, powerful man in the waistcoat and pants of a pin strip suit; red shirt, medallion, shades and a black leather cap over a bandanna, his heavy leather overcoat slung over his arm,.... he's already a Road Warrior par excellence."
+He was labeled the Road Warrior, "A thickset, powerful man in the waistcoat and pants of a pin strip[e] suit; red shirt, medallion, shades and a black leather cap over a bandanna, his heavy leather overcoat slung over his arm,.... he's already a Road Warrior par excellence."

-Kirkland contributed two songs to long'time friends Foghat's album Last Train Home in 2010.
+Kirkland contributed two songs to longtime friends Foghat's album Last Train Home in 2010.

 Well into his eighties, Kirkland continued to drive himself to gigs along the coast and in Europe, frequently playing with the Wentus Blues Band from Finland.

 A documentary short entitled Pick Up the Pieces was made about a year in Kirkland's life (2010).

 Death

 Kirkland's last performance, the night before his death, was at Dunedin Brewery.

 He died in a car accident on February 27, 2011, in Crystal River, Florida.
 At approximately 8:30 a.m. a bus hit Kirkland's car, a 1998 Ford Taurus wagon.
 Reportedly Kirkland attempted to make a U-turn on U.S. 98 and Oak Park Boulevard, putting him directly in the path of a Greyhound bus.
 The bus struck the vehicle on the right side and pushed it approximately 200 feet from the point of impact.
 Kirkland suffered serious injuries and was transported by helicopter to Tampa General Hospital, where he died a short time later.
 The bus driver and 13 passengers on the bus were not hurt.

+In 2015 the Killer Blues Headstone Project placed a headstone for Eddie Kirkland at Cherry Blossom Cemetery in Lizella, Georgia.

 Family

-Eddie Kirkland is the great-grandfather of TV personality Elie Kirkland and Grandfather of Eddie Kirkland Jr., Nancy Pleas, Tiren Pleas Jr & Tirese Pleas.
+Eddie Kirkland is the great-grandfather of TV personality Elie Kirkland and grandfather of Eddie Kirkland Jr., Nancy Pleas, Tiren Pleas Jr. and Tirese Pleas.
 Kirkland was survived by his wife, Mary, and nine children.
-He was predeceased by one child Betty, and his first wife Ida.
+He was predeceased by one child, Betty, and his first wife, Ida.